Niels Högel: Media and public access

 A total of 80 seats were provided to media representatives and an additional 118 seats for the general public.
-Contrary to prior trials under high public and media attention, public interest did not decline, but rose as the trial progressed.
-On the first day of trial, numerous seats had remained empty.
+Contrary to prior trials under high public and media attention, public interest did not decline but rose as the trial progressed.
+On the first day of the trial, numerous seats had remained empty.
 The number of attendees increased significantly throughout the trial, peaking at approximately 190 spectators and 25 media representatives.

 Prospective further trials

 The court decided that a further pending indictment against four employees of the Delmenhorst Clinic would be tried once Högel's verdict was final.
 Only then would he be obligated to testify at the trial against those employees, because until he had received a final verdict he still had the right to refuse testimony, and he had stated that he wished to exert that right.

 Aftermath, criticism and legislative changes

-Scrutinizing investigatory vigour
+Scrutinizing investigatory vigour, 2015

-Following Högel's conviction in April 2015, the Oldenburg state's attorney's office pressed obstruction of justice charges against a former Oldenburg chief prosecutor.
+Following Högel's conviction in April 2015, the Osnabrück state's attorney's office pressed obstruction of justice charges against a former Oldenburg chief prosecutor.
 He had allegedly not acted on conclusive evidence incriminating Högel, thereby protracting investigations.
 The district court dismissed the case.
 The Oldenburg state's attorney's office's official objection to the court's decision to dismiss was subsequently finally dismissed by the Oberlandesgericht Oldenburg at a higher judicial level.